The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Discussion and Conclusions

-We can obtain an estimate of the mass-loss rate, $\dot M$, from the SN 2025pht progenitor candidate based on {\tt DUSTY} modeling.
-Here we assumed the {\tt DUSTY} density type = 4, i.e., an analytical approximation for radiatively driven winds with the relative shell thickness of $10^4\ R_{\rm in}$ (instead of $10^3\ R_{\rm in}$), for the best-fitting model ($T_{\rm phot}=2300$~K, $T(R_{\rm in})=1100$~K, and $\tau_V=12$).
-The spectral flux output from this model re-run only differed from the original output, on average, by $\sim 3.5$\%.
-Following \citet[][their Equation 4]{Antoniadis2024}, and assuming Galactic values for the gas-to-dust ratio of 200 and the bulk density of 3 g cm$^{-3}$, and scaling by $L_{\rm bol}$ of the best-fit model, we found that $\dot M \approx 4.8\times 10^{-5}\ M_{\odot}\ {\rm yr}^{-1}$.
-This is generally somewhat higher than what has been found for Galactic RSGs at the luminosity of this star, e.g., by \citet{Beasor2020} and \citet{Humphreys2020}.
+We can obtain an estimate of the mass-loss rate, $\dot M$, from the SN 2025pht progenitor candidate based on the {\tt DUSTY} modeling with {\tt density type = 4}.
+For the best-fit model, and following \citet[][their Equation 4]{Antoniadis2024}, and assuming Galactic values for the gas-to-dust ratio of 200 and the bulk density of 3 g cm$^{-3}$, and scaling by $L_{\rm bol}$, we found that $\dot M \approx 5.3\times 10^{-5}\ M_{\odot}\ {\rm yr}^{-1}$; if we adopted \citet[][their Equation 6]{vanLoon2007}, we computed a similar $\approx 4.4\times 10^{-5}\ M_{\odot}\ {\rm yr}^{-1}$.
+This is higher than the rate measured for, e.g., Betelgeuse \citep[$\alpha$ Ori; $2.1\times 10^{-7}\ M_{\odot}\ {\rm yr}^{-1}$,][]{DeBeck2010,Dupree2025} and generally somewhat higher than what has been found for Galactic RSGs at the same luminosity as the progenitor candidate \citep[e.g.,][]{Beasor2020,Humphreys2020}, although significantly less than for the extreme RSGs VY CMa in our Galaxy \citep[$6\times 10^{-4}\ M_{\odot}\ {\rm yr}^{-1}$; ][]{Shenoy2016} and WOH G64 in the LMC \citep[$\approx 10^{-3}\ M_{\odot}\ {\rm yr}^{-1}$; ][]{vanLoon1999,vanLoon2005,vanLoon2025}.
+The short light-curve plateau phase for SN 2025pht may indicate significant depletion of the stellar mantle; this is not surprising for a RSG that had developed, and possibly sustained, mass loss at a high rate.

-Although \citet{Kozyreva2025} called for a precursor event for SN 2023ixf, roughly analogous to what \citet{Davies2022} proposed --- though observational evidence has pointed away from such an event in this case \citep[e.g.,][]{Dong2023} --- the situation for the SN 2025pht progenitor candidate is comparatively unconstrained.
+Although \citet{Kozyreva2025} called for a precursor event for SN 2023ixf, roughly analogous to what \citet{Davies2022} proposed --- though observational evidence has not supplied support for such an event in this case \citep[e.g.,][]{Dong2023} --- the situation for the SN 2025pht progenitor candidate is comparatively unconstrained.
 We are not aware of any other available pre-SN data with sufficient spatial resolution that might provide us with clues as to the star's nature during that decades-long time interval between 2001 and 2024.

-Furthermore, the interplay between pulsations and interactions with a binary companion could affect the pre-SN envelope and CSM structure \citep[][and references therein]{Laplace2025}.
-However, the uncertainties that we have needed to place on the ensemble of SED measurements for the progenitor candidate preclude us here from a meaningful constraint on a companion star \citep[see, e.g.,][in the case of SN 2023ixf]{VanDyk2024}.